What does a recreational therapist do?

 Recreational therapists can expect a median annual salary of $47,940.

-The Bureau of Labor Statistics expects employment of recreational therapists to grow as fast as average.
+The Bureau of Labor Statistics expects employment of recreational therapists to grow much faster than average.
 With a large aging population, recreational therapists are needed to help seniors maintain a healthy, active lifestyle.
 Older people are more likely to experience health conditions or injuries that may benefit from recreation therapy.
 There is also a growing need for recreational therapists to work with veterans.